Aseman-Land/QtAseman/README.md

 ## What is QtAseman

-QtAseman is a set of tools, design patterns and architectures that we have developed over the years in various projects, and after much usages and stability, we released them as a collection under this name as a OpenSource and Free tools under the LGPLv3 license.
+QtAseman is a set of tools, design patterns and architectures that we have developed over the years in various projects, and after much usages and stability, we released them as a collection under this name as a Open Source and Free tools under the LGPLv3 license.

 ## How to build